3box/3box/specs/spaces-implementation.md

 ## Key management

 We add a new class to 3box-js called Keyring.
 This class can hold any number of (signing-key-pair, symmetric encryption-key) tuples.
 It also provides methods to symmetrically encrypt data.
-We can base it loosely on the keyring in muport-core, but lets use [https://www.npmjs.com/package/hdkey](https://www.npmjs.com/package/hdkey) instead of ethereumjs-wallet (it uses hdkey internally, we only need that functionallity).
+We can base it loosely on the keyring in muport-core, but lets use [https://www.npmjs.com/package/ethers](https://www.npmjs.com/package/ethers) instead of ethereumjs-wallet (we need to make sure that it is compatible, but it should be).

 **Key derivation paths**